stjepangrgic/stjepangrgic.com/pages/work/share-istria.md

 ### Typography
 To complement the logo, I wanted a font that is quirky and sharp yet fun and friendly, something that would unify a colourful logo and energetic photography.
-I decided to use Whitney, designed by famous Tobias Frere-Jones.
+I decided to use [Whitney](https://www.typography.com/fonts/whitney/overview), designed by famous [Tobias Frere-Jones](https://en.wikipedia.org/wiki/Tobias_Frere-Jones).
 It was a perfect match.

 <figure class="project-width">
   <simg name="stjepangrgic-project-share-istria-typography.jpg" />
 </figure>

 ### Logo
 To emphasize energy and movement, I added small upward bend to the typography.
-This is the final result
+This is the final result.

 <figure class="project-width">
   <simg name="stjepangrgic-project-share-istria-logo-dark.png" />